-- 4.3.1.
-Children being absent from education, for prolonged periods and / or on repeat occasions, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation particularly county lines.
+Children being absent from education, for prolonged periods and / or on repeat occasions, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse and child sexual and criminal exploitation - particularly county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of so called 'honour-based' abuse (including FGM and Forced Marriage).
-Staff must follow the School's procedures for dealing with children who are absent, particularly on repeat occasions. - 4.3.2.
-The School has procedures in place to respond to persistently absent pupils and children missing education, to support identifying such abuse, and in the case of absent pupils, help prevent the risk of them becoming a child missing from education in the future.
+Staff must follow the School's procedures for dealing with children who are absent, particularly on repeat occasions.

+The School has procedures in place to respond to unexplained and / or persistently absent pupils and children missing education, to support identifying such abuse, and in the case of absent pupils, help prevent the risk of them becoming a child missing from education in the future.
 This includes where problems are first emerging but also where children are already known to local authority Children's Social Care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.
-The School's procedures for children absent from education is as follows: - 4.3.2.1.
-School attendance registers are carefully monitored to identify any trends.
-If any absence from school gives rise to a safeguarding concern about their welfare, action should be taken in accordance with this Policy. - 4.3.2.2.
-Where reasonably possible, the School holds more than one emergency contact for each pupil in order to ascertain whether a child is missing. - 4.3.2.3.
-The School shall inform the local authority of any pupil who is going to be added to or deleted from the School's admission register at non-standard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended). - 4.3.3.
-This will assist the local authority to: - 4.3.3.1. fulfil its duty to identify children of compulsory school age who are missing from education; and - 4.3.3.2. follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect, or radicalisation or involvement with serious crime. - 4.3.4.
+The School's procedures for children absent from education is as follows:

+- School attendance registers are carefully monitored to identify any trends.
+If any absence from school gives rise to a safeguarding concern about their welfare, action should be taken in accordance with this Policy. - Where reasonably possible, the School holds more than one emergency contact for each pupil in order to ascertain whether a child is missing. - The School shall inform the local authority of any pupil who is going to be added to or deleted from the School's admission register at nonstandard transition points in accordance with the requirements of the Education (Pupil Registration) (England) Regulations 2006 (as amended).

+This will assist the local authority to:

+- fulfil its duty to identify children of compulsory school age who are missing from education; and - follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect, or radicalisation or involvement with serious crime.

 The School shall inform the local authority of any pupil who:

-- 4.3.4.1. fails to attend School regularly; or - 4.3.4.2. has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).
+- fails to attend School regularly; or - has been absent without the School's permission for a continuous period of ten school days or more, at such intervals as are agreed between the School and the local authority (or in default of such agreement, at intervals determined by the Secretary of State).

-4.4.
-Elective Home Education (EHE)
+6 Elective Home Education (EHE)

-4.4.1.
 Where a parent expresses their intention to remove a pupil from school with a view to home educating at home, the School will work with the local authority and other key professionals to coordinate a meeting with parents where possible, ideally before a final decision has been made.
 This is to ensure parents have considered what is in the best interests of their child.
 This will be particularly important where a child has SEND, is vulnerable and / or has a social worker.
 Where a child has an Education, Health and Care Plan the local authority will need to review the plan, working closely with parents and carers.
+Elective home education can mean that some children are not in receipt of suitable education and are less visible to the services that are there to keep them safe and supported in line with their needs.